Wayne Grubb

+For the American former football- and baseball coach, see Wayne Grubb (American football).

-Wayne Grubb (born July 19, 1976) is a former NASCAR driver and now a crew chief for GC Motorsports International.
-He ran 52 NASCAR Busch Series races and 7 Craftsman Truck Series races before he retired late in the 2000 season.
-He is the older brother of former NASCAR driver Kevin Grubb, who died on May 6, 2009 at age 31.
+Wayne Grubb (born July 19, 1976) is an American former NASCAR driver and crew chief for GC Motorsports International.
+He ran 52 NASCAR Busch Series races and seven Craftsman Truck Series races before he retired late in the 2000 season.
+He is the older brother of former NASCAR driver Kevin Grubb, who died on May 6, 2009, at age 31.
 Grubb was born in Mechanicsville, Virginia.

-Busch Series Career
+Busch Series career

-In 1997, Wayne made some laps as he was getting ready for a Rookie of the Year run in 1998.
+In 1997, Grubb made some laps as he was getting ready for a Rookie of the Year run in 1998.
 His debut came at New Hampshire International Speedway, driving his family-owned to 35th on the starting grid.
-He was making his way through the field in his #83 Chevy, but an engine failure put him 36th on the final rundown.
+He was making his way through the field in his No. 83 Chevy, but an engine failure put him 36th on the final rundown.

-He ran at South Boston Speedway next, finishing 25th with engine problems, despite his first top-10 qualifying effort of 8th.
-His potential showed, however, when after qualifying 31st at Indianapolis Raceway Park, he drove through the field, led 28 laps, and finished 5th, his first career top-10 finish.
+He ran at South Boston Speedway next, finishing 25th with engine problems, despite his first top-10 qualifying effort of eighth.
+His potential showed, however, when after qualifying 31st at Indianapolis Raceway Park, he drove through the field, led 28 laps, and finished fifth, his first career top-ten finish.

-In 1998, Wayne had a decent rookie run.
+In 1998, Grubb had a decent rookie run.
 He had an average start of 17.8 and an average finish of 22.5.
-Wayne secured his best weekend of his career when he secured his first career pole in the spring race at Richmond International Raceway.
-He led 3 laps in that race, and finished a career-best 4th place.
-Wayne also finished 7th at Bristol Motor Speedway.
-He also had an outside pole at South Boston and a 5th place qualifying effort at New Hampshire to his credit.
+Grubb secured his best weekend of his career when he secured his first career pole in the spring race at Richmond International Raceway.
+He led three laps in that race, and finished a career-best fourth place.
+Grubb also finished seventh at Bristol Motor Speedway.
+He also had an outside pole at South Boston and a fifth place qualifying effort at New Hampshire to his credit.
 However, he often DNQed and the budget was tight, only competing in half the races and finishing 36th in the points.